The inner kernel theorem for a certain Segal algebra

-Both the inner and outer kernel theorem for $\SO$ are analogous to the situation for nuclear spaces, cf.\ Chapter 50 and 51 in Tr\`eves book \cite{tr67}.
-Further references to the theory of nuclear spaces and their kernel theorems are Delcroix \cite{de10-1} and H\"ormander \cite{ho03}.
-Speaking about nuclear spaces, let us remark here that $\SO$ contains the Schwartz(-Bruhat) space as a dense subspace (\cite[Theorem 9]{fe81-2}) and that $\SOprime$ is a subspace of the tempered distributions.
+\begin{remark} Both the inner and outer kernel theorem for $\SO$ are analogous to the situation for nuclear spaces, cf.\ Chapter 50 and 51 in Tr\`eves book \cite{tr67}.
+Further references to the theory of nuclear spaces and their kernel theorems are Delcroix \cite{de10-1} and H\"ormander \cite{ho03}. \end{remark} Note that $\SO$ contains the Schwartz(-Bruhat) space as a dense subspace (\cite[Theorem 9]{fe81-2}) and that $\SOprime$ is a subspace of the tempered distributions.
 For more on the Schwartz-Bruhat functions we refer to the original literature \cite{br61,os75}.

 The paper is structured as follows.
 Section \ref{sec:preliminaries} recollects necessary facts about the function space $\SO(G)$ and its continuous dual space $\SOprime(G)$.
 Section \ref{sec:three} is comprised of several smaller pieces.
 The first of which, Section \ref{sec:nets}, states when the continuity of the operators in the spaces $\mathcal{A}$ and $\mathcal{B}$ can be described with the notion of sequences rather than that of nets.
 Section \ref{sec:kernel-in-s0} contains the second main result of this paper, Theorem \ref{th:1608a}.
-This result gives a more quantitative description of the operators in $\textnormal{Lin}(\SO(G_{1}),\SOprime(G_{2}))$ that have a kernel in $\SO$ and establishes a more natural norm on those operators (rather than the subspace topologies as mentioned following Definition \ref{def:the-spaces}).
+This result gives a more quantitative description of the operators in $\Lin(\SO(G_{1}),\SOprime(G_{2}))$ that have a kernel in $\SO$ and establishes a more natural norm on those operators (rather than the subspace topologies as mentioned following Definition \ref{def:the-spaces}).
 Section \ref{sec:linear-albera} shows similarities between the matrix representation of operators between finite dimensional spaces and the space $\mathcal{B}(G_{1},G_{2})$.
-Examples of operator with kernel in $\SO$ and results concerning series representations, nuclearity and trace-class properties of the operators in $\mathcal{B}$ are shown in Section \ref{sec:examples}.
+Examples of operators with kernel in $\SO$ and results concerning series representations, nuclearity and trace-class properties of the operators in $\mathcal{B}$ are shown in Section \ref{sec:examples}.
 In Section \ref{sec:reg-app-id} we define and show examples of what we call regularizing approximations of the identity.
 Finally, Section \ref{sec:kernel-for-modspaces} contains some comments on extensions of the theory and references to related work.
 As mentioned earlier, Section \ref{sec:proof} is solely concerned with the proof of the Theorem \ref{th:new-inner-kernel-theorem}.